-We rebalance selection of the constituents quarterly based on their AUM and track record.
+We rebalance a selection of the constituents quarterly based on their AUM and track record.

 The returns reported in the database and used for Eurekahedge indices are monthly returns provided by hedge funds on a monthly basis.
 The returns are measured in terms of the gain/loss of the total portfolio values by performance and are net of all fees.
 The returns of funds that are not denominated in USD are converted to USD returns from base currency and then included in the index.

-Funds are categorized primarily based on their investment regions and style.
+Funds are categorised primarily based on their investment regions and style.
 We do not include duplicate fund in the indices.

 Requirements on AUM